 I earn $50,000 a year at my full-time job in a large city in Florida, which has a high cost of living.
 I plan on moving at age 67 to a rural small town in the Carolinas.
 By selling my home and buying a less expensive home, I will have a nice nest egg.”

 Tom, your decision to move to part-time work at 67 is unlikely to have a big effect on your Social Security benefits when you claim at 70, but it depends on your work history.

 Let’s take a simple case first.
 Your Social Security benefits are based on your 35 highest years of earnings.
-If you have been working full time since you were 32 years old, these will probably be your 35 highest years of earnings.
+If you have been working full time over the past 3½ decades, these will probably be your 35 highest years of earnings.
 Any part-time work you do in the next few years will not be included in the calculation of your benefits.